Devikeerthi000/ThinkTussel/README.md

 ThinkTussel is a web-based application that simulates formal debates between two roles — a Proponent and an Opponent — on any topic the user provides.
 The system generates multiple rounds of responses and concludes with a reasoned judgment.
 The interface is styled to deliver a polished and distraction-free experience.

-Example Use Case
+**Example**

 Topic: Should college education be free?

-The Proponent argues in favor of free education.
+Proponent: Argues for universal access to education.

-The Opponent provides counterpoints.
+Opponent: Highlights economic and practical constraints.

-The system presents a multi-round debate and a concluding judgment based on the arguments made.
+Judgment: Provided at the end based on the quality of reasoning.

 **Features**

-Input any custom topic for debate
+-Input any custom topic for debate

-Select number of rounds (1 to 5)
+-Select number of rounds (1 to 5)

-Each side (Proponent vs Opponent) presents structured points
+-Each side (Proponent vs Opponent) presents structured points

-Automatically generated final judgment after debate
+-Automatically generated final judgment after debate

-Visually clean interface with custom styling
+-Visually clean interface with custom styling

-Built for experimentation, education, and demonstration
+-Built for experimentation, education, and demonstration

 **Tech Stack**

-Python for backend logic
+-Python for backend logic

-Streamlit for the interactive web interface
+-Streamlit for the interactive web interface

-Custom CSS for layout and styling
+-Custom CSS for layout and styling

-Modular Design separating debate logic and frontend display
+-Modular Design separating debate logic and frontend display